Langerhans cell histiocytosis; Erdheim-Chester disease

-Call your health care provider if you or your child has symptoms of this disorder.
+Contact your health care provider if you or your child has symptoms of this disorder.
 Go to the emergency room if shortness of breath or chest pain develops.

 Avoid smoking.
 Quitting smoking can improve the outcome in people with Langerhans cell histiocytosis that affects the lungs.

 There is no known prevention of this disease.